PROFILE

 Administratively, North Korea is divided into

-nine provinces and four provincial-level
+nine provinces and two provincial-level

-Kaesong.
-It also appears to be divided into nine
+Najin-Sonbong.
+It also appears to be divided

-military districts.
+into nine military districts.

 Principal Party and Government Officials

-Kim Jong Il--General Secretary of the KWP;
+Kim Jong-il--General Secretary of the KWP;

 Supreme Commander of the People's Armed Forces;